Tomás Vélez Cachupín: First term

 After hearing this news, Vélez Cachupín led an army against the Comanches and started looking for them, which lasted six days.
 He found 145 of the Comanche attackers, which provoked the Battle of San Diego Pond, which pitted Spaniards against Comanches.
 The governor ordered his army to murder any Comanche they saw.
 After the battle began, only the cries of women and children persuaded him to give the Comanches a chance to surrender, promising them that he would not kill them if they abandoned the battle.
 At first, the Comanches were determined to fight.
 The battle only lasted until midnight when an adolescent, who was already wounded, surrendered with a reed cross in his hands.
 Vélez accepted his surrender and respected him, so the rest of the tribe came to trust the governor and abandoned the battle themselves.
 After this incident, only the chief and seven other men wanted to keep fighting.
 A new battle started at three o'clock, but the Comanches were quickly defeated.
 During the night Cachupín's army captured 49 Comanches, while the number of horses and mules they captured was over 150.
 The rest of the Comanches were killed.
 At dawn, Cachupín released almost all the prisoners, although he kept four.
-Cachupín forced them to refrain from attacking Spanish settlements, warning them that if they did, he would ban their trade with Taos and he would murder all of them.
+Vélez Cachupín forced them to refrain from attacking Spanish settlements, warning them that if they did, he would ban their trade with Taos and he would murder all of them.
 The courage he showed when he fought with the Comanches and the respect and compassion he directed towards them earned him the nickname "the captain who amazes" by the Comanches, who began to respect him.
 This also boosted the peace of the Spanish and Criollos with the Utes and Apaches (who became its principal allies).

-In 1754, Cachupín promulgated a list of products traded by the Amerindians of the Plains.
+In 1754, Vélez Cachupín promulgated a list of products traded by the Amerindians of the Plains.
 This list included the prices of the products those peoples traded together with the equivalent prices in Spanish currency, in order to regulate buying and selling at the fairs.
 The list was intended to prevent misunderstandings between the Comanches and Spaniards.
 On the other hand, Cachupín learned to relate with the Comanches, Utes and Apaches through the study of these people.
 In fact, Vélez Cachupín wrote to his successor about the behavior and the actions he should take when he contacted the Comanches, in order to avoid misunderstandings and maintain peace in New Mexico.

-Also in 1754, Cachupín favored the migration to both the places that had already been abandoned and new places.
+Also in 1754, Vélez Cachupín favored the migration to both the places that had already been abandoned and new places.
 These last ones were founded in strategic places, creating the new settlements of Abiquiu, Las Trampas, Ojo Caliente and Truchas, among others.
-Following the indications of Cachupín, a square with defensive functions would be established in these places.
+Following the indications of Vélez Cachupín, a square with defensive functions would be established in these places.
 Few settlers, however, accepted the type of settlement Cachupín proposed.